Carl Jung > Resourcess

 People use to ask for an example of collective unconscious.
 Obviously there'as no such example.
 You can't find an example of collective unconscious just because this entity doesn't exist as a material piece of something.
 It is not something one can see and touch.

 It is a concept closer to psychology or philosophy.
 It doesn't have a concrete shape.
-It exists only on the thinkin/thought plan.
+It exists only on the thinkin/thought plane.

 icon